angelavansprang/numerosity_thesis/finetune_clip/readme.md

 This folder contains code and data to fine-tune CLIP as proposed by Paiss et al., 2023, https://teaching-clip-to-count.github.io/.
-The images of the CountBench dataset are not included in this folder.
+Note that the images are not included.